The Multi-Regge Limit from the Wilson Loop OPE: OPE Expansion to Two Loops

 The $\psi$-functions of integer arguments are related to these objects via

 After all these conversions, we make use of the \soft{XSummer} package~\cite{Moch:2005uc} for \soft{FORM}~\cite{Ruijl:2017dtg} that rewrites these sums over residues in terms of multiple polylogarithms (see also~\cite{Moch:2001zr} for a description of the algorithm).
-Since the only missing pieces at two loops are the functions $h_2^{(1,0)}$ and $h_2^{(0, 1)}$ in eq.~\eqref{eq:h2result}, we can just filter the corresponding terms with $\tau_i \equiv \log\brk{T_i}$ that come from the $g^2$ corrections to the gluon energy~\eqref{eq:GluonEnergy} in the two-loop expansion of eq.~\eqref{eq:hint}, perform the residue resummation, and convert the produced answer to classical polylogarithms using the package~\cite{Frellesvig:2016ske}, which finally yields~\eqref{eq:h2result} and~\eqref{eq:h2resultother}.
+Since the only missing pieces at two loops are the functions $h_2^{(1,0)}$ and $h_2^{(0, 1)}$ in eq.~\eqref{eq:h2result}, we can just filter the corresponding terms with $\tau_i \equiv \log\brk{T_i}$ that come from the~$g^2$ corrections to the gluon energy~\eqref{eq:GluonEnergy} in the two-loop expansion of eq.~\eqref{eq:hint}, perform the residue resummation, and convert the produced answer to classical polylogarithms using the package~\cite{Frellesvig:2016ske}, which finally yields~\eqref{eq:h2result} and~\eqref{eq:h2resultother}.

 With all this, we are finally able to write the full expression~\eqref{eq:R72ope} for the two-loop remainder function in collinear kinematics in terms of only classical polylogarithms $\brc{\log, \Li_2,\Li_3}$.
-This form of the answer makes it easy to understand the analytical structure, and hence it provides an ideal starting point for our discussion in the next sections.
+This form of the answer makes it easy to understand the analytical structure, and hence it provides a good starting point for our discussion in the next sections.